XBee Wi-Fi Over WAN IP [SPIN]

 History

 The original project was a collaboration between myself and a member of my original website named, Luc Zontrop (Tumbler), who also did many of the graphics for my vBulletin website.
 In the original project, I built a small demo which simply counted from 0-65535 and sent these packets out over the internet to his IP address in Belgium, where Tumbler lives.
 The current counter was displayed on an LCD screen on my end.
+On the other end was a similar board that would receive the packets and then acknowledge the packet by the unique number.
+This allowed me to easily track packet / data loss in the communication and established two-way communication with the remote board.
 The original demo board is no longer around, however I do plan to recreate the project purposes of rebuilding this article.

-Since I no longer have the original demo board and have lost touch with Tumbler, I have decided to recreate the project here in the United States by sending data from another city, over the internet to my city, using two XBee Wi-Fi modules, one on the sender side, and one at my place.
+Since I no longer have the original demo board and have lost touch with Tumbler, I have decided to recreate the project here in the United States by sending data from another city, over the internet to my city, using two XBee Wi-Fi modules; one on the sender side, and one at my place.
+I figured it would be easier to find someone who could create the sender-side board (or I could send them one) and leave the networking part to me.
+The trick will be getting the recordings for both sides again.

 Getting Started

-The first thing I need to do is create both boards (sender & receiver) in my own office.
+The first thing I need to do is recreate both boards (sender and receiver) in my own office.
 This way I can create the demo board wiring diagrams for both boards, as well as develop the code for each side.
 Then I need to find someone who is willing to build the sender demo board on their end, and coordinate a live demo with me.

 THIS ARTICLE IS STILL BEING RECOVERED AND RESTORED.
 PLEASE CHECK BACK LATER!
 Why is the article being recovered?